How to Create a YouTube Thumbnail: Tips for Click-Worthy Videos

 9. Test out different strategies

 YouTube doesn’t make you stick to a certain thumbnail once you’ve uploaded or chosen it.
 If a video isn’t performing as well as you expected, you can swap the thumbnail out for a different one and see if that helps.
-You can also try out different strategies on future thumbnails, or go back later and create some sort of brand consistency across all your videos.
+You can also try out different strategies on future thumbnails, or go back later and create some sort of brand consistency and brand identity across all your videos.

 But if a video is performing well, don’t change the thumbnail just for kicks—you did a good job, so enjoy your views and make note of what you think worked for next time!

-10. Create a template
+10. Create a YouTube thumbnail template

 You don’t have to create a thumbnail from scratch for each and every video.
 If you’ve found something that works, or that you want to keep trying for a while, you can create a template and just swap out the images, colors, and text as you have new videos to upload.